LOADING ...

 I said "I'll have your best brew."

-And he says "What her?"
+And he "What about her?"

 I say "Who?"
 He "Her."

-"Oh, you my friend here."
+"Oh, you mean my here."

-He says "Yeah."
-I say "What her?"
+He "Yeah."
+I say "What about her?"

 "Well, does she want?"